Vasu2803k/terradata-chat-assistant/README.md

 Note:
 1. Langsmith supports observability and dashboard which has wide range of metrics.
 Hence, used langsmith dashboard instead of Grafana(https://smith.langchain.com/).
 2. Advanced logging is also enabled across the system
+3. Ensure docker desktop is running in the background to build docker image
 ---

 ## **Core Architecture**